SamTov/Hephaestus/README.rst

 Hephaestus
 ----------
 Hephaestus is a python package aimed at performing simulations of unique systems.
-These range from simple pendulum 1, through complex deterministic chaotic systems, and anything that is of interest as a solvable problem in physics.
+These range from simple pendulums through complex deterministic chaotic systems, and anything that is of interest as a solvable problem in physics.

 Installation